plaza tennis

 The responsibility of regulating the use of medical timeouts falls on several stakeholders within the tennis ecosystem Umpires play a crucial role in overseeing matches and deciding whether to grant or deny a player’s request for a timeout based on established rules

-See also What Is Tennis Toe
+See also What Is A Tennis Volley

 Tournament officials are responsible for enforcing the rules and ensuring fair play throughout the tournament They must closely monitor medical timeouts to identify any potential abuse or violations of the regulations